orsonteodoro/oiledmachine-overlay/README.md

 | app-editors/preserver | This is a sticky notes app created with Electron.
 | dev-util/pullp | This is an Electron based pull request monitoring program.
 | dev-util/geeks-diary | (WIP) This is an Electron based diary / notetaker for programmers.
+| dev-util/lepton | (WIP - on hold till upstream fixes login bug) This is a programmer reusable code snipplet manager based on Electron and able to sync with Gist.